 Technologies such as better sewage systems or improved ways to dispose of our waste form sustainable development.
 These are crucial elements set up within society to help it thrive socially and economically.

 Well-established systems that function within environmental constraints can attain sustainable living.
 If we continue to invest time and money in eco-friendly alternatives, we will create the environment necessary for sustainable development.

 Does that mean sustainable development is possible?

-- Stop the industrial level extraction of our non-renewable resources and invest more into the development of renewable sources of energy such as wind and solar power.
+- Stop the industrial level extraction of our non-renewable resources and invest more into developing renewable sources of energy such as wind and solar power.
 The extraction of fossil fuels or heavy metals is based on greed, greed for profits.
-The profit is then used to invest in damaging technologies rather than to develop innovative alternatives.
+The profit is then used to invest in damaging technologies rather than develop innovative alternatives.

-- Decrease our waste by consuming less disposable plastic containers that end up in the landfill.
-The increased amount of waste materials in landfill leads to soil and water pollution.
+- Decrease our waste by consuming less disposable plastic containers in landfills.
+The increased waste materials in landfills lead to soil and water pollution.
 This also affects communities that live around these contaminated areas.

-- Put forth better legislation that help protect workers.
+- Put forth better legislation that helps protect workers.
 More fair trade products help protect their employees and improve their working conditions.

-The scarcity of renewable sources of energy will also lead to hunger and poverty.
+The scarcity of renewable energy sources will also lead to hunger and poverty.
 To put it bluntly, we will go extinct without viable resources to sustain life.
-But it likely wont be the starvation that finally destroys the human race but the wars that will erupt over newly scarce resources such as water and food.
+But it likely won't be the starvation that finally destroys the human race but the wars that will erupt over newly scarce resources such as water and food.

-We must take actions now to create a sustainable environment and economy for future generations
+We must now create a sustainable environment and economy for future generations.